wjc-van-es/java-8-func-prog/src/main/java/nl/vea/functionalp/examples/m03/closer-look-at-streams.md

 //getting your bookcollection
 List<Books> bookCollection = retrieveBookCollection();

-//trying to add the new books to your collection like this will fail newBooks.steam().foreach(book -> bookCollection.add(book));
+//trying to add the new books to your collection like this will fail at compile time. newBooks.steam().foreach(book -> bookCollection.add(book));

 ```